cristianoliveira/awesome4girls/README.md

   - [Ada Developers Academy](http://adadevelopersacademy.org/)

     A year-long tuition-free intensive program for women transitioning into software development.
-One of the most comprehensive developer training programs available: seven months of full-time classroom instruction plus five months of on-the-ground training (in an internship).
+One of the most comprehensive developer training programs available: seven months of full-time classroom instruction plus five months of on-the-ground training (similar to an internship).

   - [App Camp 4 Girls](http://appcamp4girls.com/)